GDPR (General Data Protection Regulation)

 The General Data Protection Regulation (GDPR) is an EU regulation that expands the protection of personal data of EU citizens.
 In doing so, it also expands the obligations of organizations who collect or process that data.
 The goals of the GDPR are to increase transparency and fairness in the handling of individuals’ personal information.
 Personal data is any information relating to an identifiable individual.

-Enforcement of the GDPR starts on May 25, 2018.
 The Regulation can be viewed here.

-All organizations need to be aware of their responsibilities and ensure that they are compliant with GDPR.
+Enforcement of GDPR started on May 25 2018.
+All organisations need to be aware of their responsibilities and ensure that they are compliant with GDPR.

-Does the GDPR apply to me?
+Does GDPR apply to me?

 Because you control and manage the data you enter into the ticketing system, you are the controller for that data.
 You decide how that data is used, how long to keep it, how often to update it, etc.

 What is Future Ticketing’s role ?

 Future Ticketing is the Processor of the personal data you manage in our systems.
 We store the data for you and process it per your actions in our applications.

 In general, you must have processes in place to follow through on requests from your users regarding their personal data.